sormuras/sormuras.github.io/blog/2020-05-05-records-copy.md

 Records are described in [JEP 359(Preview)](https://openjdk.java.net/jeps/359) (follow-up to [JEP draft(Second Preview)](https://openjdk.java.net/jeps/8242303)) and by Brian Goetz in [Data Classes and Sealed Types for Java](https://cr.openjdk.java.net/~briangoetz/amber/datum.html).
 Looking forward to the Java release, that doesn't mandate the `--enable-preview` switch to use records anymore.

-Starting with mini series about `record`s, I propose new methods to be added to the `java.lang.Record` type.
+Starting a mini series about `record`s with this blog, I propose new methods to be added to the `java.lang.Record` type.
 Or, these new methods can also reside in a `java.util.Records` helper taking the record object as a first parameter.
 Yes, an externally hosted `Records` helper class is probably the best target.
 For the time being.